THE PROCESS OF PRODUCTION

 · Require strict scheduling and control.

-· Higher operating labor costs due to equipment cleaning and preparation time.
+· Higher operating labor costs due to equipment cleaning and

 · Many people need to operate the process.